-• any document or evidence which shows that the design and construction of the water meter with electronic devices comply with the requirements of this Recommendation, in particular sections 4.1 and 4.3.
+- a functional description of the various electronic devices; - a flow diagram of the logic, showing the functions of the electronic devices; and - any document or evidence which shows that the design and construction of the water meter with electronic devices comply with the requirements of this Recommendation, in particular sections 4.1 and 4.3.

-6.2.8.3 The applicant seeking pattern approval shall provide the body responsible for the evaluation with a meter or a calculator (including indicating device) or a measurement transducer which is representative of the final pattern.
+6.2.9.3 The applicant seeking type approval shall provide the body responsible for the evaluation with a meter or a calculator (including indicating device) or a measurement transducer which is representative of the final type.

-Additional specimens of the pattern may be considered necessary by the body responsible for the pattern evaluation to estimate the reproducibility of the measurements.
+Additional specimens of the type may be considered necessary by the body responsible for the type evaluation to estimate the reproducibility of the measurements.

-6.2.9 Pattern approval certificate
+6.2.10 Type approval certificate

-The following information shall appear on the pattern approval certificate:
+The following information shall appear on the type approval certificate:

-- name and address of the recipient of the certificate; - name and address of the manufacturer, if it is not the recipient; - type and/or commercial designation; - · principal metrological and technical characteristics; - pattern approval mark; - period of validity; - environmental classification, if applicable (see A.2); - information on the location of marks for pattern approval, initial verification and sealing (e.g. a picture or drawing); - list of documents accompanying the pattern approval certificate; and - · specific remarks.
+- name and address of the recipient of the certificate; - name and address of the manufacturer, if it is not the recipient; - type and/or commercial designation; - principal metrological and technical characteristics; - type approval mark; - period of validity; - environmental classification, if applicable (see A.2); - information on the location of marks for type approval, initial verification and sealing (e.g. a picture or drawing); - list of documents accompanying the type approval certificate; and - specific remarks.

-When applicable, the version of the metrological part of the evaluated software shall be indicated in the pattern approval certificate or in its annexes (technical file).
+When applicable, the version of the metrological part of the evaluated software shall be indicated in the type approval certificate or in its annexes (technical file).

-6.2.10 Modification of an approved pattern
+6.2.11 Modification of an approved type

-6.2.10.1 The recipient of the pattern approval shall inform the body responsible for the approval of any modification or addition which concerns an approved pattern.
+6.2.11.1 The recipient of the type approval shall inform the body responsible for the approval of any modification or addition which concerns an approved type.

-6.2.10.2 Modifications and additions shall be subject to a supplementary pattern approval when they influence, or are likely to influence, the measurement results or the meter's regulatory conditions of use.

-The body having approved the initial pattern shall decide to which extent the examinations and tests described below shall be carried out on the modified pattern in relation to the nature of the modification.
+6.2.11.2 Modifications and additions shall be subject to a supplementary type approval when they influence, or are likely to influence, the measurement results or the meter's regulatory conditions of use.
+The body having approved the initial type shall decide to which extent the examinations and tests described below shall be carried out on the modified type in relation to the nature of the modification.

-6.2.10.3 If the body having approved the initial pattern judges that the modifications or additions are not likely to influence the measurement results, this body shall allow the modified meters to be presented for initial verification without granting a supplementary pattern approval.
+6.2.11.3 If the body that approved the initial type judges that the modifications or additions are not likely to influence the measurement results, this body shall allow the modified meters to be presented for initial verification without granting a supplementary type approval.

-A new or supplementary pattern approval must be issued whenever the modified pattern no longer fulfills the provisions of the initial pattern approval.
+A new or supplementary type approval must be issued whenever the modified type no longer fulfils the provisions of the initial type approval.

-6.2.11 Pattern approval of a water meter with electronic devices
+6.2.12 Type approval of a water meter with electronic devices